nyu-oop-sp18/class05/README.md

 annotation annotates a value that flows from the client to an instance of the class (e.g., a parameter type of a public method), then this annotation is contravariant.
-You may also think of covariant annotations as describing values that are read by the instance and contravariant annotations as describing values that are written.
+You may also think of covariant annotations as describing values that are read by the client from the instance and contravariant annotations as describing values that are written by the client into the instance.

 Intuitively, covariant type annotations express guarantees that the instances of the generic class promise their clients.
-From the clients' perspective, covariant type annotations can therefore be viewed as expressing lower bounds on types with respect to subtyping: the clients may safely assume that the returned value is an instance of any supertype of the specified type.
+From the clients' perspective, covariant type annotations can therefore be viewed as expressing lower bounds on types with respect to subtyping: the clients may safely assume that the values returned by method calls are an instance of any supertype of the specified return type.

 On the other hand, contravariant type annotations express assumptions that the instances of the generic class make about values provided by the clients.
-From the clients' perspective, contravariant type annotations can therefore be viewed as expressing upper bounds on types with respect to subtyping: the clients are required to provide values of the specified type or any of its subtypes.
+From the clients' perspective, contravariant type annotations can therefore be viewed as expressing upper bounds on types with respect to subtyping: the clients are required to provide values of the specified parameter types or any of their subtypes in method calls.

 A covariant type parameter of a generic class is only allowed to occur covariantly in type annotations within the class and dually for